zacshi/directedCopier/README.md

  of YYYY-MM-DD to designated new directory but maintaining the origal date directoreis.

- How to export the names of your files and their locations: get rid of empty id in your data group!
+ How to export the names of your files and their locations:
+ First get rid of empty id in your data group!
+Otherwise these may cause confusion.

  How to set up your destination